Stacey Barr

-Stacey Barr (born 12 November 1992) is an Australian rules footballer and basketball player.
+Stacey Marie Barr (born 12 November 1992) is an Australian rules footballer and basketball player.
 She has played for the Fremantle Football Club in the AFL Women's competition, and has played in the Women's National Basketball League for the Perth Lynx.

 Basketball career

 Barr played four seasons of college basketball in the United States between 2011 and 2015 for the University of Idaho.
 After a stint in the SEABL with the Geelong Supercats, Barr joined the Perth Lynx for the 2015–16 WNBL season.
 In 2016, she played in the SBL for the Kalamunda Eastern Suns.
 In 2017, she continued on in the SBL with the Willetton Tigers.
 She split her 2018 season with a stint with the East Perth Eagles in the SBL before finishing the year with the Frankston Blues in the SEABL.
 After a season abroad in Luxembourg with Basket Esch, Barr returned to Perth for the 2019 SBL season and helped the Warwick Senators reach the grand final, where they lost 85–56 to the Rockingham Flames despite Barr's team-high 16 points.
 She was subsequently named the SBL MVP.
 She continued to play with the Senators in 2020, 2021 and 2022.
-She won the NBL1 West MVP in 2022 and helped the Senators win the championship.
+She won the NBL1 West MVP in 2022 and helped the Senators win the NBL1 West championship and NBL1 National championship at the NBL1 National Finals.
+On 2 June 2023, she scored 51 points in an 87–58 win over the Perth Redbacks.
+She continued with the Senators in 2024 and 2025.
+She helped the team return to the NBL1 West Grand Final in 2025, where they lost 91–71 to the Cockburn Cougars despite Barr's game-high 35 points and 13 rebounds.